maddran/portfolio/content/blog/nhl-pred-1/index.md

 Now, we define a function `home_road` which takes a game summary dataframe and the team lookup dictionary `team_LU` to produce four new columns:

-*   `home, road` - contain hoame and road team IDs, respectively
+*   `home, road` - contain home and road team IDs, respectively
-*   `homeName, roadName` - contain hoame and road team names, respectively
+*   `homeName, roadName` - contain home and road team names, respectively

-The funciton `get_schedule` puts it all together by applying `home_road` to each entry in the game summary dataframe `df` and then groups it by the `gameId` and `gameDate` columns to produce the final schedule:
+The function `get_schedule` puts it all together by applying `home_road` to each entry in the game summary dataframe `df` and then groups it by the `gameId` and `gameDate` columns to produce the final schedule:

 ```